(MPhil also available)

 The Creative Writing discipline supports practice-based and critical research and PhD study focused on creative writing.
-This research activity is closely associated with the discipline's Contemporary Cultures of Writing Research Group.
-The core activity in this type of PhD study is the creation of a book-length work of literature (or script equivalent) and an accompanying critical reflective thesis, which elucidates the research and creative strategies involved in the making of the work.
+This research activity is associated with the discipline's Contemporary Cultures of Writing Research Group.
+The core activity in this type of PhD study is the creation of a book-length work of literature (or script equivalent) and an accompanying critical reflective thesis, which elucidates the research and creative strategies involved in making the work.
 In this way the essence of the Creative Writing PhD is research through creative practice.
-The final creative work emerges from and embodies the research questions, decisions and discoveries made in the course of producing the work.
+The final creative work emerges from and embodies the research questions, and the decisions and discoveries made while producing the work.
 We welcome applications from candidates suitably qualified and with appropriate writing experience and ability.

 We expect well-structured proposals which set out specific research questions and clearly outline creative and critical approaches.
 A substantial writing sample is also required.

 Minimum 2:1 undergraduate degree (or equivalent) and a strong academic and creative record, usually evidenced by an MA in Creative Writing and relevant publications.
 If you are not a UK citizen, you may need to prove your knowledge of English.

 Potential research projects